 Styling the Image Block

-Clicking anywhere on an image placeholder in your style allows you to customize the Image Block.
+Clicking anywhere on an image placeholder in your template allows you to customize the Image Block.

-The gray bar switches to the Image Block editing tools.
+The gray toolbar switches to the Image Block editing tools.

 Below is a screenshot of the toolbar...